 - Bridging nonprofit and philanthropic sectors

-Please don’t hesitate to contact us at LeadInMN(at)gmail(dot)com with any additional questions, or if you’d just like to talk through how this unique cohort experience might align with wherever you find yourself on your own leadership journey.
+Please don’t hesitate to contact us at [email protected] with any additional questions, or if you’d just like to talk about how this unique cohort experience might align with wherever you find yourself on your own leadership journey.
 We will also provide in-person information sessions and will announce the dates and locations soon.